ReArquitecto/Sudoku-v2/README.md

 - Turn on and off placement warnings
 - Time and record moves
 - Export game data

+## To Do List
+- Further randomize the board generation algorithm
+- Replace the number placeholders with dashes
+- Improve visibility
+- Improve placement warning errors
+- Correct a specific bug where the user can win on incorrectly competed boards

 ## Instructions
 - Fork, download or clone the repository to your local machine